 The second sentence in this statement is counterfactual.

 By assessing the impact of several such counterfactuals, for instance by exploring the effect of different annual income amounts, we can assess how much the input (annual income) would need to change in order to change the output decision (loan offer).

 Counterfactual explanations may be useful in explaining AI decisions for European Union GDPR purposes.
-They tend to be understandable by both a lay and expert audience, which is a key advantage of this approach.
+And they tend to be understandable by both a lay and expert audience, which is a key advantage of this approach.

-An interesting variant on counterfactual explanations is an approach that uses adversarial attacks.
+An interesting variant of counterfactual explanations is an approach that uses adversarial attacks.

 Why would we want to deceive an AI model?

 Because by doing so, we can learn the model’s weaknesses, and hence understand when the model would make false predictions.
 This provides valuable insight into when the model can go wrong.

 Molnar offers the following examples of adversarial attacks:

 - A self-driving car crashes into another car because it misreads a stop sign.
 Someone had placed a picture over the stop sign.
 The sign is still recognizable as a stop sign by humans but is misinterpreted by the self-driving car’s AI model.
 Hence, the self-driving car doesn’t stop, as it should, and crashes.

 - A spam email is misclassified as legitimate.
 The email had been designed to resemble a normal email with the intent of deceiving the spam classifier.